Contemplating today's Gospel

 When he got home away from the crowd his disciples questioned him about the parable.
 He said to them, “Are even you likewise without understanding?
 Do you not realize that everything that goes into a person from outside cannot defile, since it enters not the heart but the stomach and passes out into the latrine?”
 (Thus he declared all foods clean.)
 “But what comes out of the man, that is what defiles him.
 From within the man, from his heart, come evil thoughts, unchastity, theft, murder, adultery, greed, malice, deceit, licentiousness, envy, blasphemy, arrogance, folly.
 All these evils come from within and they defile.”

-«Nothing that enters one from out¬side can make that person unclean»
+“Nothing that enters one from outside can defile that person”

 Fr.
-Norbert ESTARRIOL i Seseras (Lleida, Spain)Today, Jesus teaches us that God made everything good.
-But our intentions —which are not always right— may contaminate what we do.
-This is why Jesus Christ says: “Nothing that enters one from outside can defile that person; but the things that come out from within are what defile.”
-(Mk 7:15).
-The experience of the offense against God is very real.
-And we Christians can easily discover the evil's deep mark in a sin's enslaved world.
-The mission Jesus charges us with, is to clean —with the help of His grace— all this contamination men's bad intentions have spread all over the world.
+Norbert ESTARRIOL i Seseras (Lleida, Spain)Today Jesus teaches us that everything God has made is good.
+Rather, it is our wrong intention that can contaminate what we do.
+That is why Jesus Christ says: “Nothing that enters one from outside can defile that person; but the things that come out from within are what defile” (Mk 7:15).
+The experience of offending God is a reality.
+And Christians easily discover this deep trace of evil and see a world enslaved by sin.
+The mission that Jesus entrusts to us is to cleanse—with the help of his grace—all the contamination that the evil intentions of men have introduced into this world.

-For we can make great things if we realize that each one of our human actions is a co-redeemer when joined to deeds and actions of Christ.
+We can do great things if we realize that each of our human acts is co-redemptive when it is united to the acts of Christ.

 Thoughts on Today's Gospel